PierreLaboure/Neurophysics/bruker_pipeline/README.md

 		* add T2w or BOLD tags to scans
 * Convert data to BIDS
 * deoblique all NIFTI images
-* concatenate all bold runs of subjects
+* concatenate all bold runs for each subject

 Data is now ready for processing